kriomant/mockers/doc/guide.md

 not limited to that.

-For every parameter `arg: T` of the original method, the corresponding `_call` method has an `arg: M where M: MatchArg<T>` parameter, i.e. it received matcher for argument of type `T`.
+For every parameter `arg: T` of the original method, the corresponding `_call` method has an `arg: M where M: MatchArg<T>` parameter, i.e. it receives a matcher for an argument of type `T`.

 Any type `T` which implements `Eq` automatically implements `MatchArg<T>`.